 Written in collaboration by Anastasia Giggins, Wallea Eaglehawk, and K-Ci Williams.

-BTS, now in their seventh year as a group, continue on their upward trajectory that has taken them from Seoul, South Korea, to heights never seen before.
+BTS, now in their seventh year as a group, continue on an upward trajectory that has taken them from Seoul, South Korea, to heights never seen before.
 For example, take their new world record for most albums sold in a pre-sale; their upcoming Map of the Soul: 7 sold 3.42 million pre-orders in the first seven days, making this album one of the highest selling of the century, and it has not yet been released.
 At the time of publishing, only two songs have been released as a taster for what is still to come.

 Yet, despite being touted as being the biggest band in the world, it is their journey, their message, and their talent that remains to be widely under-recognised in the global “West”.
 In the lead up to their industry defying comeback, the group has continued to set new markers for success as they move from being musicians and performers to international artists who not only make art, but curate, and make other art forms which are not traditionally accessible, freely available to a whole new generation.
 This new venture, aptly called Connect, BTS, has been met with surprise, joy, and widespread cynicism from fans and reporters alike.
 This cynicism is perhaps indicative of a broader, uglier problem within “the West”; it’s symptomatic of a long-held, unresolved xenophobia.
 Xenophobia that now manifests as a distaste for BTS, worn like a badge of honour by intellectual imperialists with a large enough platform to grant them a verified opinion.